railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 ## 4. Deploy the Express App

 ### Create an Empty Service and Configure the Environment
-- In the same Railway project, add a New service by clicking `+ New`
+In the same Railway project -
+- Add a New service by clicking `+ New`
 - Select `Empty Service`
 - Add the following variable to the service
     ```plaintext